Biology

 BIOL 300 Nature Study (Units: 3)

-Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better; a college-level biology course; or consent of the instructor.
-Intended for non-Biology majors.
+Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better; a college-level biology course*; or permission of the instructor.

 Course Attributes: